wix-incubator/accord/README.md

 case class Classroom( teacher: Person, students: Seq[ Person ] )

 implicit val personValidator = validator[ Person ] { p =>
-  p.firstName is notEmpty
-  p.lastName is notEmpty
-}
+  p.firstName is notEmpty                   // The expression being validated is resolved automatically, see below p.lastName as "last name" is notEmpty     // You can also explicitly describe the expression being validated }

 implicit val classValidator = validator[ Classroom ] { c =>